saxix/django-iadmin/README.rst

 iAdmin is a replacement of standard django admin application.

-.note:: This is a high unstable repository.
+*This is a high unstable repository.
 I'm working for Django 1.4 and django-admin-tools integration.
-Do NOT use if you don't know what you are doing....
+Do NOT use if you don't know what you are doing....*

 Features